Compassionate Care for Childhood, Adolescence, and Beyond

-Helping children and teens thrive through compassionate therapy in Richardson, TX.
+Supporting emotional growth, resilience, and well-being through therapy in Richardson, TX.

 Smiling therapist with glasses in a green dress.

-I’m Lindsey Bass, a Licensed Professional Counselor and Registered Play Therapist specializing in children and adolescents in the Dallas area.
-I help children and teens work through anxiety, big emotions, behavioral challenges, and life transitions.
-Whether your child is just starting school or navigating the teenage years, therapy is tailored to meet them where they are—with warmth, curiosity, and care.
+I’m Lindsey Bass, a Licensed Professional Counselor (LPC) and Registered Play Therapist (RPT) specializing in children and adolescents in the Dallas, Texas area.
+I work with children, adolescents, and young adults who may be struggling with anxiety, depression, ADHD, emotional regulation, or life transitions.
+Many of my clients feel overwhelmed, misunderstood, or unsure how to manage the pressures of school, relationships, and growing independence.
+Some of my clients appear high-functioning but feel anxious, self-critical, or emotionally exhausted beneath the surface.
+Whether you personally need some support, your child is just starting school, or your teen is navigating growing up, therapy at Linden Tree Counseling is tailored to meet people where they are—with warmth, curiosity, and care.

 Supporting Every Age and Every Stage: